 The principal operations of the Group mainly are the processing, marketing and distribution of tea and coffee products.
+All revenue is recognised when the goods are transferred at a point in time.

 The Group's revenue by destination split by market is as follows: